asokii/LoopWalk/README.md

 * Walking radius is estimated using average walking speed
 * Boundary points are generated in a circle around the origin
+* Each boundary point is slightly perturbed to avoid symmetric routes
-* Routes are generated from origin to those boundary points
+* Routes are generated from origin to these boundary points
-* This creates candidate walks that fit within the time budget
+* This creates candidate walks that fit within the time budget while exploring different directions

 This allows users to say: